Hybrid connections on Hessian manifolds: Abstract

 \section{Abstract}

-For a smooth manifold endowed with a (similarity) pseudo-Euclidean structure, a stiff connection $\nabla$ is a symmetric affine connection such that geodesics of $\nabla$ are straight lines of the pseudo-Euclidean structure while the first-order infinitesimal holonomy at each point is an infinitesimal isometry.
+A Hessian manifold $(M,D,g)$ is a manifold $M$ with a flat connection $D$ and a Riemannian or pseudo-Riemannian metric $g$ that is locally of the form $D^2 f$ for some function $f$.
+On a Hessian manifold $(M,D,g)$, we define a hybrid connection as an incompressible affine connection $\nabla$ that is projectively flat relative to $D$ (its unparametrized geodesics are aligned with the affine structure of $D$) and whose first-order infinitesimal holonomy at each point of $M$ is an infinitesimal isometry of the pseudo-Riemannian metric $g$.

-In this paper, we give a complete classification of stiff connections in a local chart, identify canonical models and start investigating the global geometry of (similarity) pseudo-Euclidean manifolds endowed with a stiff connection.
+In this paper, we investigate the properties of hybrid connections, proving in particular that for a hybrid connection $\nabla$, the difference $\nabla-D$ is determined by the logarithmic differential of a function that serves as a Hessian potential for $g$.

-In the conformal class of the pseudo-Euclidean metric $g$, a stiff connection $\nabla$ defines a pseudo-Riemannian metric $h$ such that unparameterized geodesics of $\nabla$ coincide with unparameterized geodesics of $g$ but have a constant speed with respect to the so-called isochrone metric $h$.
-In particular, we obtain a new natural connection on the open unit ball that provides a compromise between properties of Cayley-Klein and Poincaré hyperbolic models.
+In the special case of pseudo-Euclidean manifolds, we identify canonical models and obtain in particular a new natural connection on the open unit ball that provides a compromise between properties of Cayley-Klein and Poincaré hyperbolic models.
+We also find a unique (up to a scaling) pseudo-Riemannian metric $h$ such that unparameterized geodesics of $\nabla$ have a constant speed with respect to the so-called isochrone metric $h$.

-\emph{Note:} Unless explicitly stated, all manifolds and pseudo-Euclidean spaces considered in this article are assumed of dimension $d\geq 2$.